JulianRuano/software_engineering_II_lessons/design_patterns/structural/composite.md

 The main purpose of the Composite pattern is to treat individual objects and compositions of objects in the same way.
 This means that clients using the composite object do not need to worry about whether they are working with an individual object or a composition of objects.

-An example of the Factory pattern using Java code could be:
+An example of the Composite pattern using Java code could be:

 ```java
     public interface MenuComponent {